Let Go of Worries Before Bed

 mindfulness-sleep

-• Let go of worries.
-If any worries or stresses emerge in your mind, redirect them to your tranquil, peaceful thoughts.
+• If a worry or stress emerges in your mind, redirect to focus on your tranquil, peaceful thoughts.

 • Visualize positive moments and people in your life.